Welcome to the Office of College Counseling

 - College counseling newsletters

-- PSAT/NMSQT testing every October for 10-11th graders
+- PSAT/NMSQT testing every October for 10th and11th graders

-- Armed Services Vocational Aptitude Battery (ASVAB) Career Exploration Program (CEP) offered to 10-12th graders
+- Armed Services Vocational Aptitude Battery (ASVAB) Career Exploration Program (CEP) offered to 10th-12th graders (typically in January)

 - Guidance on SAT/ACT test preparation